fommil/fpmortals/manuscript/under-review.md

 ~~~~~~~~

 We will see a better way of reporting validation errors when we
-introduce `cats.data.Validated` in the next chapter.
+introduce `scalaz.Validation` in the next chapter.

 ### Simple to Share